Kathleen Lake Campground will surprise you with its beauty and serenity. This lake caught me off guard for sure when I first arrived.

 I thoroughly enjoyed my time at the campground but would love to see Sites and Recreation come in and open up the other campsites and provide some more picnic tables and fire rings.

 The pit toilet is in need of some attention also but not much.
 I believe it wouldn’t take much work to accomplish this task and it would provide more room for campers and a better experience overall.

 If you happen to spend some time at Kathleen Lake campground, you too will enjoy your stay.
 It would be an excellent base camp for anyone with a quad.

 From there you could explore the many karst features and old mines that exist on the Alice Lake loop road.

 I recommend you check out Kathleen Lake campground and please if you do leave a comment telling us how your adventure went.

 Please Leave Comments or Ask Questions About Kathleen Lake Campground Below

 Don’t be shy, please leave us some comments good or bad it doesn’t matter as we love hearing from you regarding our website, articles and what you’d like us to do to make this website better suited for your needs.

 We’ll always reply with 48 hours to your comments or questions.
 Please be courteous and polite though even if you disagree with something as no one likes a bully.

-Also don’t forget to share us with your favorite social media site using the buttons at the top and bottom of every page so we can get the word out there about the beautiful camping opportunities that exist on Vancouver Island.
+Also please share us with your favorite social media site using the buttons at the bottom of every page.
+Then we can get the word out about the beautiful camping opportunities that exist on Vancouver Island.